 The onsite manager is a vital link between apartment residents and the community owners and investors.

-Programs may be taken as standalone seminars or as a complete course to earn the industry designation.
+Programs may be taken as standalone seminars or in full to earn the industry credential.

 CAM candidates must complete the following requirements to earn the CAM credential.
 Candidates must complete the coursework and exam within 12 months of declaring candidacy.

 The CAM exam is two parts with a total time of four hours.

 Part One: 115 questions timed for two hours.

 Part Two: 75 questions timed for two hours.

 The CAM credential requires annual renewal based on the anniversary date of completion.
 Submission of both annual CAM dues of $100 and documentation of six hours of continuing education credit should be submitted to complete the annual CAM renewal.
 Find online submission and renewal information.

 CAM credential holders can transfer up to six credits and 5% off tuition at WGU!
 Learn more!